Symphony No. 4 (PROTEST)

 III.
 Recapitulation and conclusion of Part I, with string solos supported by a “rattling” orchestra.

-Music, as the most abstract of the arts, is perhaps the simplest and most visceral method of human communication.
-However, Symphony No. 4’s pure sound is Infected by members of the orchestra, who occasionally put down their instruments and make more blatant contact with the audience, e.g. by whispering, making eye contact, speaking, breathing, etc. Such direct contact mingles with the music in, for me, a disturbing way.
-My private listening world is forced out of its isolation making me aware of both the orchestra and the other members of the audience as people.
+When I compose, something always seems to be on my mind that infects the music, influencing the pure sounds with concrete realities.
+As we know, Music is the most abstract of the arts.
+It is perhaps the simplest and most visceral method of human communication.
+However, Symphony No. 4’s pure sound is transcended by members of the orchestra, who occasionally put down their instruments and shake baby rattles.
+Although rattles are a normal sound heard from the percussion section of the orchestra, it seems different when nearly the entire orchestra is “rattling,” as if the orchestra is trying to tell us something.
+In addition to this, the members of the orchestra often make more blatant contact with the audience, e.g. by whispering, making eye-contact, speaking, breathing, etc. Such direct contact mingles with the music in, for me, a disturbing way.
+My private listening world is forced out of its isolation, making me aware of both the musicians and the other members of the audience as people.
 Fantasy and reality become one.
+It upsets the pureness of the music.